daedon/Fooocus-API-XYZ/README.md

-A Fooocus image generator front end for Fooocus-API
+### A Fooocus image generator front end for Fooocus-API
+Reads Fooocus-API parameters and generates images for all permutations Similar to Stable Diffusion Plot-XYZ

-###Quick start
+#### Quick start
 get it
  '''
  git clone https://github.com/daedon/fapi